How to Become a Pro Scriptwriter: ULTIMATE Guide

 But if you don’t enjoy writing, what’s the point?
 You wouldn’t want to become a footballer without ever having kicked a ball.
 The only way to find this out if you want to truly be a scriptwriter is to write.

 You might not even start out writing scripts but short stories, outlines or plays.
 Whatever you write, as a budding scriptwriter it’s important to try and get the feel of it.
-Build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.
+In other words, build the muscle from your brain to your hand, helping translate the ideas in your head to words on the page.

 - If it’s your ideas that have propelled you to start writing but you feel you don’t yet have the language of scriptwriting yet, then writing an outline can be a great way of exercising your storytelling muscles.

 - You will learn the beats of crafting a beginning, middle and end as well as having a good framework to work from when you do start writing your script.

-- Writing plays, whilst a whole separate medium, can also be a great way of exercising your writing muscles.
+- Writing plays, whilst a whole separate medium.
+It can also be a great way of exercising your writing muscles.
 Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your scriptwriting.

 Write everyday.
 It doesn’t have to be long.
-Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it, making it easier when you start to get more serious.
+Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it.
+This will make it easier when you start to get more serious.